 Before film-making, Skye cut fire-lines as a member of a HotShot wildland fire crew.

-He continues to ride his bicycle to ruin and hugs two dogs on a daily basis.
+He continues to ride his bicycle to ruin and hugs three dogs on a daily basis.